pkmedu/stata-complex-surveys/README.md

 # Stata-programs-cs
-The Stata programs were written by Pradip Muhuri except those in the training folder.
+The Stata programs (except those in the training folders) were written by Pradip Muhuri.